-Gutenberg Museum… the centuries old St Martin’s Cathedral… a quaint old town … the unique Chagall windows at St Stephan's… Rhine River cruises - these are the best-known reasons to visit Mainz.
+Gutenberg Museum… the centuries old St Martin’s Cathedral… a quaint old town … the unique Chagall windows at St Stephan's… Rhine River cruises - these are well-known reasons to visit Mainz.

 Yet few visitors know that Mainz is Great Wine Capital of Germany!
 In no other German city wine is as much part of the local culture as in Mainz.
 Here are some tips what to do in Mainz as a wine lover.

 Starting from spring all the way through to late autumn there is almost no weekend without a Wine Fest.
-Here are a couple for you to check out [note that some pages we link to have no English version, but Google Translate works very well]:
+Here are a couple wein feste in Mainz for you to check out [note that some pages we link to have no English version, but Google Translate works very well]:

 ‘Wein Marathon’ in Mainz, taking place annually late April/early May.
 With one ticket you can enjoy a set of 15 tastings, poured at wine stalls located across the city.
-All participating estates are officially Winemakers of Mainz.
-A great way to explore the city and its wines in one go – and don’t worry you don’t need to run.
+All participating estates are winemakers from the Mainz region.
+A great way to explore the city and its wines in one go – and don’t worry, you don’t need to run.

-Mainz has become famous for its al-fresco wine drinking tasting opportunities on public squares, normally offered on Saturdays.
+Mainz has become famous for its al-fresco wine tasting opportunities on public squares, typically offered on Saturdays.

 Take a stroll of the Saturday Marktfrühstück literally ‘market breakfast’.
 This weekly Saturday event piggybacks on the picturesque farmers market around the cathedral.
 Get a glass of wine, a roll and a sausage and do as the locals do: chill-out Mainz style.

-Marktfrühstück takes place every Saturday from late March through to Mid November, 9.00 am to 4.oo pm
+Marktfrühstück takes place every Saturday from late March through to Mid November, 9.00 am to 3.00 pm.

 On sunny days have a glass of wine at Weinausschank am Rheinufer.
-Located smack on the Rhine River promenade in front of the town hall, and open Saturdays and Sundays (March to October) this dedicated wine stall is manned alternatingly by different vintners of the city of Mainz.
+Located smack on the Rhine River promenade in front of the town hall, this dedicated wine stall is manned in weekly turns by different vintners of the city of Mainz.